kambi-sportsbook-widgets/head-to-head-widget/README.md

 ```

 ### The widget accepts the following arguments/s:

-1. `offering` - string - __REQUIRED__ - The offering provided by Kambi
-2. `historyLimit` - integer - defaults to 6 - The max amount of items to show in the meetup history
+- title [String]

+ The title to show on the header of the widgets

+- eventId [Number]

+ Id of the event to get data from

 # Other tools